me240003081/uav-recoil-mitigation/README.md

 - Reduce recoil generated during firing.
 - Improve UAV stability and firing accuracy.
 - Validate the concept using simulation and firing tests.

-## Key Findings
-- Recoil force reduced to 65.6 N.
-- Maximum recoil force is only 16.2% of normal shoulder-fired recoil.

 ## Presented By